coderx400/sota-mapper/source/README.txt

   file is stored in "%APPDATA%\SotAMapper"
 - fixed string formatting bug with MapCoord and spaced out values for readability
+- there is now an Add button which allows adding a map item at the current player location to the current map file.  no more need to type in coordinate values!

 2016.09.08, v1.2
 - added status bar which shows name of map item on mouse over for items which